mlabarrere/webcam-recognition/README.md

 You'll see the webcam fire, and see yourself in a window, with a green box around your face.

-Does the model recognises you?
+Does the model recognize you?
 If not, you need to train it better, with more and better pictures.